 People who intend to migrate to Australia as a partner of an Australian citizen or permanent resident (or an eligible New Zealand citizen) may apply for one of the following visas at the Australian Embassy Moscow:

-Detailed information about Partner and Prospective Marriage visas is available from the website of the Department of Immigration and Citizenship (DIAC): www.immi.gov.au
+Detailed information about Partner and Prospective Marriage visas is available from the website of the Department of Immigration and Border Protection (DIBP): www.immi.gov.au

 How to apply

-To lodge your application, we would prefer that you send your application to us by mail or courier.
-If you wish to lodge your application in person at the Embassy, you will need to make an appointment well in advance.
+The Australian Embassy in Moscow would prefer that you lodge your Partner visa application online.
+If you are unable to do so, you can send your application to us by mail or courier.
+If you wish to lodge your application in person at the Embassy, you will need to make an appointment through the Europe Service Centre.
+Please follow the links below for further information:

 All applicants for permanent entry to Australia must meet health requirements before the grant of a visa.